jMampaey/jMampaey/_posts/2026-01-16-animation-blending.md

 **Game Engine** handles everything else: loading GLTF files, managing 'Animator' components, rendering debug visualizations, handling input for character controllers.
 It uses BlendMotion as a library, just like it uses GLM for math or EnTT for the ECS.

 This separation paid immediate dividends:
-- **Debugging was surgical.** Animation math bug?
-Open BlendMotion, no engine code in sight.
-Rendering issue?
-Open the engine, no animation math to wade through.
-Each system lived in its own world.
+- **Debugging was surgical.** Animation math bugs stayed in BlendMotion.
+Rendering issues stayed in the engine.
+Clean separation, clear boundaries.
 - **Optimization was targeted.** When profiling revealed animation evaluation as a bottleneck I could focus entirely on BlendMotion's math without touching engine code.
 This separation meant I could reason about performance in isolation.
 - **Design decisions were clearer.** Should root motion extraction live in BlendMotion or in the engine?
 The boundary forced me to think: "Is this animation math or engine integration?"
 That clarity prevented the architectural muddle that kills projects.